ta-data-bcn/lab-linear-regression-correlation/README.md

 | 11 |8 ||
 | 14 | 9 ||

-You get the expected y just evaluating the regression line for each x.
+You get the expected Y just evaluating the regression line for each X.

 * Draw the dispersion diagram.
-You will drax x vs expected y.
+You will drax X vs expected Y.
 * The more the points are close to zero, the best the points will fit to the linear regression.
 What do you see here?
 Which points are painful?
 * Recalculate the regression line removing the painful point.
 * Calculate the correlation.
 What is happening?
 What do you think?